1980 24 Hours of Le Mans: Group 6 and GTP

 Porsche had announced the end of its Group 6 program, and Mirage was not entered.
 This left the Group 6 class wide open to the gentleman-constructors.
 Le Mans local Jean Rondeau bought three cars.
 Using the same chassis as the previous year, they were fitted with longer bodyshells and new wings in sleek black livery.
 Swiss engine-specialist Heini Mader detuned the Ford-Cosworth DFV engines down to 460 bhp.
 One had ballast to make it up to the minimum weight required for the GTP class.
 As always, Rondeau would drive one of his cars, this year paired with 1978 winner (with Renault Alpine) Jean-Pierre Jaussaud.
 The second car had another Le Mans hero, Henri Pescarolo with rally specialist Jean Ragnotti.
-The GTP car was driven Belgian endurance racers, brothers Jean-Michel and Philippe Martin who had won the 1979 Spa 24 Hours in a Ford Capri.
+The GTP car was driven by Belgian endurance racers, brothers Jean-Michel and Philippe Martin who had won the 1979 Spa 24 Hours in a Ford Capri.
 With no sports-car experience they approached Englishman Gordon Spice as a co-driver (who had done the same things the year earlier).
-He bought the experienced Keith Greene (latterly of De Cadenet and Dome) as team manager.
+He brought the experienced Keith Greene (latterly of De Cadenet and Dome) as team manager.

 Alain de Cadenet had been bringing his own Lola-derived cars to Le Mans since 1973 and this year was a genuine contender after victories in the World Championship rounds at Monza and Silverstone.
 With a Cosworth DFV tuned by New Zealander John Nicholson it could reach 335 kp/h (210 mph).
 His co-drivers were François Migault and South African Desiré Wilson.
 Nick Faure entered the older De Cadenet he had recently bought off Peter Lovett.
 Ian Bracey returned after a one-year hiatus with his IBEC project.
 Originally based around a Hesketh Formula 1 chassis, it had been considerably reworked by ADA Engineering and using a Cosworth prepared by John Dunn at his Swindon workshop.
 The drivers would be Tony Trimmer and Tiff Needell.